courageousillumination/deckr/README.md

 ## Playing a Game

 Check out [Playing a Game](https://github.com/courageousillumination/deckr/blob/documentation/docs/playing_a_game.md) for instructions and other information on how to play a game.
+Also feel free to check out our [Acceptance Tests](https://github.com/courageousillumination/deckr/blob/documentation/docs/acceptance_tests.md) if you're interested in doing some testing!

 ## What is Implemented